-The Pakistani Taliban have ambushed military convoy in northwest, killing at least 6 soldiers
+Pakistani Taliban militants have ambushed a military convoy in a border region, killing 6 soldiers

-PESHAWAR, Pakistan (AP) — Pakistani Taliban fighters ambushed a military convoy in a former militant stronghold in the country’s northwest near the Afghan border on Tuesday, triggering an intense shootout that killed at least six soldiers, the military said.
+PESHAWAR, Pakistan (AP) — Pakistani Taliban fighters ambushed a military convoy in a former militant stronghold in the country’s northwest near the Afghan border on Tuesday, triggering an intense shootout that killed at least six soldiers and four militants, the military said.

 The attack took place in South Waziristan, a district in Khyber Pakhtunkhwa province, the military said in a statement.
-It said a search operation is underway in the area in an effort to trace the attackers.
+It said four insurgents were killed when troops returned fire, while two other militants were wounded.
+The military said a search operation is underway in the area in an effort to hunt down the attackers.

 Mohammad Khurasani, a spokesman for Tehrik-e-Taliban Pakistan or TTP, claimed responsibility for the attack.